Sajeed007/Tip-calculator/README.md

 JavaScript: Handles the logic for calculating the tip and updating the UI with the results.
 Event listeners are added to the input fields and button to trigger the calculation function.

+## Contributing
+We welcome contributions to improve the Tip Calculator.
+To contribute:

+Fork the repository.

+Create a new branch (git checkout -b feature/YourFeature).

+Make your changes and commit them (git commit -m 'Add some feature').

+Push to the branch (git push origin feature/YourFeature).

+Open a pull request.